 - AREOLA: A cut is made on the underside of the nipple.

 - UMBILICAL INCISION: Some implants like saline-filled ones may be inserted through an incision made below the umbilicus more commonly known as the belly button.

 What would the purpose of breast enlargement be if not for the increase in size?
-Arguably the most important factor in breast enhancement surgery, size is not that straight forward.
+Arguably the most important factor in breast enhancement and breast reduction surgery in Melbourne, size is not that straight forward.
 Bigger is NOT always better.
 Surgeons always caution their patients to choose implants based on the overall symmetry it adds to the body and not based on size alone.
 The same size implants for example would look completely different in a woman who is 6’2” and a woman who is 5 feet.